amazon-contributing/aurora-dsql-benchbase-benchmarking/README.md

 # BenchBase Fork For Aurora DSQL

-BenchBase (formerly [OLTPBench](https://github.com/oltpbenchmark/oltpbench/)) is a Multi-DBMS SQL Benchmarking Framework via JDBC.
-This fork of benchbase has a sample config file to run a TPC-C workload on an Aurora DSQL cluster.
+This temporary repository is for AWS customers to run TPC-C benchmarking against the newly launched Amazon Aurora DSQL.
+We will archive this repository once we upstream our modifications to the original [cmu-db/benchbase](https://github.com/cmu-db/benchbase) repository.

 **Table of Contents**